 It’s a wonderful time to be alive, don’t you think?

-One response to “What did UPS just deliver?
+One reply on “What did UPS just deliver?
 The first copies of my new book.”

 Wow.
 I don’t always agree w/your opinion Philip (I thought you were off your rocker when you said FCP would drop tape support) but I certainly respect your knowledge and candid nature.
 Although I’ve only toyed w/FCP X and have no intention of putting it to work anytime soon I do have a soft spot in my heart for metadata and I’m curious to read your insights about it in FCP X.